idf_component.yml

 license

-The license of the component.
-It has to be a valid SPDX license identifier listed in https://spdx.org/licenses/.
+The license under which the component is released.
+It must be a valid SPDX license identifier listed in https://spdx.org/licenses/.

 Either the license